shashiongithub/Rainbow-Parser/README.md

 The python script calls the main binary lpcfgparser driver, and outputs the parses to the standard output.
 If it cannot parse a sentence for some reason, it will output "( )".
 All trees are output in standard bracketing format such as in the Penn Treebank.

+Note that the lpcfgparser.py script uses ^ as a special symbol for the different tokens.
+If the parser sees a token x^y, it will only take x to be the word to be parsed.

 ### Normalizing Treebanks

 The algorithms implemented in this project all assume a binary trees with preterminals.
 The treebanks that often come in practice do not have to contain binary trees.